openshift/cluster-node-tuning-operator/README.md

 openshift-control-plane-es profile is applied and no other profile is considered.
 If the node/pod label combination did not match, the second highest priority profile (openshift-control-plane) is considered.
-This profile is applied if the containerized Tuned pod runs on a node with labels node-role.kubernetes.io/master OR node-role.kubernetes.io/infra.
+This profile is applied if the containerized TuneD pod runs on a node with labels node-role.kubernetes.io/master OR node-role.kubernetes.io/infra.

 Finally, the profile `openshift-node` has the lowest priority of 30.